20 of the most relaxing holidays

 Kosi Bay, South Africa

-Tucked up in the far northeastern corner of South Africa, right by the border with Mozambique, Kosi Bay feels like a bit of an adventure to get to – and is blissfully undiscovered by most other tourists.
-Hippos wallow in the waters around here, while the bay itself is fabulous for snorkelling, and the beautiful stretches of sand are so quiet and secluded you won’t quite believe your luck.
+Tucked up in the far northeastern corner of South Africa, right by the border with Mozambique, Kosi Bay feels like a bit of an adventure to get to.
+It is blissfully undiscovered by most other tourists.
+Hippos wallow in the waters around here, while the bay itself is fabulous for snorkelling.
+The beautiful stretches of sand are so quiet and secluded that you won’t quite believe your luck.

 Las Alpujarras, Spain

-Though the hairpin bends that litter the roads through this mountainous part of Andalucía may mean you arrive feeling a little less than relaxed, it doesn’t take long to slip into the sleepy rhythms of this beautiful region.
+The hairpin bends that litter the roads through this mountainous part of Andalucía may mean you arrive feeling a little less than relaxed.
+However, it doesn’t take long to slip into the sleepy rhythms of this beautiful region.
 Spend your days exploring the quiet white-washed villages, tasting the delicious local jamón, or taking a leisurely ramble along a mountainside path.

 Spring trees in blossom surround a the village of Cadiar in the Las Alpujarras region of Andalucia, Granada Province, Spain © Caron Badkin/Shutterstock